Seireinity/MQUAP-web/README.md

 Cosine Similarity from https://github.com/mlwmlw/php-cosine-similarity.git

 This project is for educational purposes only.
+An internet connection is required.